calfoy/meiyingw.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Welcome to my personal website!
 I am a PhD candidate in management science at [ESADE business school](https://www.esade.edu/en) at Barcelona.
-My research focuses on understanding inter-temporal decisions in the workplace.
-My dissertation examines how undesirable precedents affect current and future decisions in workplace settings and negotiations.
+My research focuses on understanding decisions over time (i.e., inter-temporal decisions) in the workplace.
+My dissertation examines how undesirable precedents affect current and future decisions in negotiations.
 I am also interested in research methods.

-In my free time, I like to learn new things.
-Recently I learned surfskating and tennis.
+In my free time, I enjoy exploring new skills and activities that I didn't have the opportunity to learn earlier in life.
+Recently, I've taken up surfskating and tennis, both of which challenge me to stay focused and agile.

+Drop me a note via the email listed in the sidebar if you would like to connect.

 <span class='anchor' id='publications'></span>
 # Publications